tangodata/draft.tangoandchaos/source/pages/04/04_01_music.md

 ![Alberto Echague](/4_pics/image05.jpg)
 ![Angel Vargas](/4_pics/image07.jpg)
 Three stars of the milongas: Alberto Castillo, Alberto Echagüe, and Angel Vargas.
-Each has a distinct style… Castillo sings with the snarl of the _arrabal_, Echagüe uses the rapid-fire _lunfardo_ slang of a tough guy from the street, and Vargas sings with a smooth, refined, downtown voice.
+Each has a distinct style ...
+Castillo sings with the snarl of the _arrabal_, Echagüe uses the rapid-fire _lunfardo_ slang of a tough guy from the street, and Vargas sings with a smooth, refined, downtown voice.